Gardening in the Fall

-Don’t forget to water your new plants and transplants.
-Water is vital to helping perennials, trees and shrubs get established before winter sets in.
+Don’t forget to water your young plants and transplants.
+Water is vital to help perennials, trees and shrubs get established before winter sets in.
 One year I purchased several perennials on clearance and planted them.
 However, things got busy (life happens) and I didn’t water those new plants as much as they should have been and many did not survive winter.

 Once you are deeper into Fall, preparing your gardens for winter is an important step to protect your gardening investment.
 Check out Fall Garden Cleanup to get all the steps and tips to put your gardens to bed for winter.
 The post also includes a free printable checklist.

-What do you think?
+Do you agree that fall weather makes it a perfect time of year to garden?
 Do you have additional tips or ideas for gardening in the fall?
 If so, please leave a comment below.

 p.s.
 Follow Gingham Gardens on Pinterest for lots of great gardening ideas and tons of gardener’s eye candy.
 Save this post to your favorite gardening, fall or landscape board on Pinterest.